the-markup/facebook-removed-interests/README.md

 In March 2021 we began collecting detailed targeting information from ads shown to our Citizen Browser panel.
 From March 16, 2021 through April 30, 2022, we collected over 21 thousand interests from over 270 thousand ads shown to over 2,000 participants.

 In late October 2021, before Facebook removed any interest-targeting options, we started compiling a list of potentially sensitive terms in our dataset, such as “Diabetes mellitus awareness” and “Adult Children of Alcoholics.”
-We also collected a list of terms that Facebook’s tools recommended to advertisers when they entered one of these potentially sensitive terms — for example, the company suggested “BET” and “Essence (magazine)” when advertisers searched for “African American culture.”
+We also collected a list of terms that Facebook’s tools recommended to advertisers when they entered one of these potentially sensitive terms — for example, the company suggested “BET” and “Essence (magazine)” when advertisers searched for “African-American culture.”
 The screen capture below shows detailed targeting suggestions for the interest “African-American culture.”

 ![AfricanAmericanCulture-suggestions2x](https://user-images.githubusercontent.com/821717/167681695-76554405-2fc4-48ac-a9d9-7677cfd472dc.png)